-You have certain rights under the DPA 2018 and GDPR.
+You have certain rights under the Data Protection Act 2018 and GDPR.
 These are:

 - The right of access to any personal information the Council holds about yourself.
-To request a copy of this information you must make a Subject Access Request in writing.
 Please see our separate section for further information on Making a Subject Access Request.

 - The right to be informed via Privacy Notices.